WingsOfPanda/3D-High-Resolution-Segmentation/tensorflow-device-annotation/README.md

-# building the tensorflow with device-annotation
+# Building TensorFlow with Device-Annotation Support

-We describe the step of building the tensorflow with device annotation functionality.
+This document outlines the steps to build TensorFlow with device annotation functionality.

-- clone the repo from git@github.com:WingsOfPanda/tensorflow.git
+1. Clone the repository from `git@github.com:WingsOfPanda/tensorflow.git`.
-- shift to branch 'feature/device-anotation'
+2. Switch to the branch `feature/device-annotation`.
-- following the instruction from [url][https://www.tensorflow.org/install/source] to build the tensorflow based on this branch
+3. Follow the instructions at [TensorFlow Source Installation](https://www.tensorflow.org/install/source) to build TensorFlow based on this branch.

-After successfully built and installed this tensorflow, type 'tf.__version__' you should have:
+Once you have successfully built and installed this version of TensorFlow, you can verify the installation.
+Typing `tf.__version__` in the Python environment should display: `"2.9.0-device-annotation-mkl-support"`.
-"2.9.0-device-annotation-mkl-support"

-The device-annotation allows user to control the placement of gradients calculation on the spcific device.
-This, we can split the training, including forward inference, gradients calculation, and backpropagations, onto different devices to avoid OOM issues.
+The device-annotation feature enables users to control the placement of gradient calculations on specific devices.
+With this functionality, we can distribute different aspects of training (such as forward inference, gradient calculation, and backpropagation) across multiple devices, thereby mitigating Out-Of-Memory (OOM) issues.

-The demo.py gives a MWE of how to use device-annotation to split training.
+For a practical example, refer to `demo.py`.
+It provides a Minimal Working Example (MWE) demonstrating how to use the device-annotation feature to distribute training tasks.